 - Squeeze as much water out of the spinach as you can then break it up and add it to the eggs.
 Add the salt, black pepper, oregano and red pepper flakes.

 - Pour this mixture into the pie dish.
 Add the crumbled feta evenly over the surface then top with a few sliced tomatoes and the olives.

 - Return to the oven and continue to bake for 45 minutes.

 More Greek Inspired Recipes

-If you love Greek food then do check out my Greek lemon chicken recipe.
+If you love Greek food then do check out these recipes:

-This fasolakia, a Greek green bean stew is also totally scrumptious!
+- Fasolakia - This Greek green bean stew is totally scrumptious!